BlackHoods/BlackHoods.github.io/content/post/Garage_Door/RFCommunication.md

 - Preamble (0xffff8): This packet is sent before any other packet as a premble to say to the recepetor that an order is going to be sent.

-- Start (0xfe1ea2ff): It is sent before the open-close message and indicates the sequence number that the follwing messages are going to have in case the open-close button is clicked multiple times.
+- Start (0xfe1ea2ff): It is sent before the open-close message stream and indicates the sequence number that the follwing messages are going to have in case the open-close button is clicked multiple times.

 - Open/close (0xfee15d00): It is the open/close message which is sent multiple times to garante that the command is recived by the receptor.

 ![Analysis interface](/assets/Garage_Door_RF_communication/ProtocolRerversing/AllMessages.png)

 From here there are three interesting things the open/close payload, the start payload and the sequence number.
-Every time that the controlle is clicked the sequence number and the payloads change which indicated that  the device has a rolling code system to prevent replay attacks.
+Every time that the controller is clicked the sequence number and the payloads change which indicated that the device has a rolling code system to prevent replay attacks.

 ![Analysis interface](/assets/Garage_Door_RF_communication/ProtocolRerversing/sequence1.png)
 ![Analysis interface](/assets/Garage_Door_RF_communication/ProtocolRerversing/sequence2.png)

 ## Conclusions
-Thanks to the reversing protocol process now we know how the device works but we are not able to guess and replay a valid crafted message due to the rollig system and because it is unknown which algorith is been used so in the next posts we pretend to access the password seed or seeds that are saved inside the device via hardware, find out which algorinth is used and try to brute force the key in order to open de garage door.
+Thanks to the reversing protocol process now we know how the device works but we are not able to guess and replay a valid crafted message due to the rollig system and because it is unknown which algorith is been used.
+In the next posts we pretend to access the password seed or seeds that are saved inside the device via hardware, find out which algorinth is used and try to brute force the key in order to open de garage door.

 ## Tools used: